Craving comfort food? This baked chicken parmesan recipe is a quicker, healthier, and equally tasty version of the traditional dish you know and love.

 - 1 bay leaf

-- Combine Italian dressing, ranch dressing, 3 tablespoons minced garlic and olive oil in a large Ziploc bag.
+- Combine Italian dressing, ranch dressing, olive oil, and 3 tablespoons minced garlic in a large Ziploc bag.
 Squish the bag around to combine all ingredients.
 Add chicken breasts to the bag, close and squish until they are well coated in the dressing mixture.
-Place it in the refrigerate to marinate overnight.
+Place it in the refrigerator to marinate overnight.

-- When ready to cook, Preheat oven to 400°F. In a shallow bowl, mix 2 cups parmesan cheese, with parsley, 1 1/2 tablespoons of the basil and oregano (each).
+- When ready to cook, preheat oven to 400°F. In a shallow bowl, mix 2 cups parmesan cheese with parsley and 1½ tablespoons basil and oregano (each).

-- Spray a large baking dish with olive oil cooking spray.
-Use tongs, remove chicken from the bag one by one and dig in the cheese and spice mixture, until thoroughly coated in cheese mixture.
+- Spray a large baking dish or baking sheet with olive oil cooking spray (or brush with some olive oil.)
+Using tongs, remove chicken breasts from the bag one by one and dip in the cheese and spice mixture until thoroughly coated.
 Then place chicken in a single layer in the dish.

 - Insert the baking dish in the oven and bake for 20 minutes.

-- Add tomato paste and tomato sauce to the pan.
+- Add tomato sauce and tomato paste to the pan.
 Stir until smooth.
-Then add the remaining, oregano and basil, salt, pepper and the bay leaf.
-(At this point, if sauce looks too thick for your liking, add 1 tomato sauce can of chicken broth or water.)
+Then add the remaining oregano and basil, salt, pepper, and bay leaf.
+(At this point, if the sauce looks too thick for your liking, add some chicken broth or water to thin.)

-- When chicken has baked 20 minutes, remove from oven.
-Pour the sauce over chicken, then top with 1/4 cup of mozzarella cheese, put baking dish back into the oven for 10 more minutes or until cheese is bubbly and the internal temperature of the chicken reaches to 165°F.
+- When the chicken has baked 20 minutes, remove from oven.
+Pour the sauce over the chicken, then top with 1/4 cup of mozzarella cheese.
+Put the baking dish back into the oven for 10 more minutes or until cheese is bubbly and the internal temperature of the chicken reaches 165°F.

 - Remove from oven and sprinkle with the remaining parmesan cheese.

-- Serve over your preferred vegetables or pasta.
+- Dish and garnish with fresh basil if desired.
+Serve over your preferred vegetables or pasta.
 Enjoy!

 - Serving Size: 1